AI Roadmap for Banking

 7 Governance and Risk Management

 Architecture defines what can be built.
 Governance and risk management define what should be deployed.
 In regulated banking, these are inseparable—AI systems must satisfy both technical requirements and regulatory expectations before they can operate at scale.
-The governance frameworks that make this possible must be embedded into architecture from the start, not layered on afterward.

 7.1 Model Risk Management for Predictive and Generative AI